min69u/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## Remember, the best angle to approach a problem from is the "try" angle.